 Actress Mira Sorvino was born in New York City on September 28, 1967.
 Daughter of actor Paul Sorvino, Mira's breakthrough film was Woody Allen's Mighty Aphrodite, which earned her the Academy Award for best supporting actress.
 Sorvino supports human rights causes and has worked with Amnesty International.
-She's married to actor Christopher Backus, and they have three children.
+She's married to actor Christopher Backus, and they have four children.

 Actress, producer and activist Mira Sorvino was born on September 28, 1967, in New York City.
 During her three decades as a performer, actress Mira Sorvino has played an impressive mix of roles, from a bubbly prostitute to a scientist, from a master forger to Marilyn Monroe.
 She may have inherited some of her acting ability from her father, Paul Sorvino, a veteran performer best known for his many seasons on the popular television crime drama, Law & Order.